jimburton/noughts-and-crosses-react/README.md

 We've now got the plumbing in place for reflecting changes to the underlying data.
-We just need to create an event handler that will respond to user interaction to make the changes.
+We just need to create an event handler that will respond to user interaction to make those changes.
 As with the data, we define the handler at the top level and pass references to nested components.
 We need an additional piece of state to keep track of whether the next turn is a nought or a cross, and we call it `xIsNext`.